Social security

 An additional special social security contribution is payable by most workers in Belgium.
 This varies from €9.30 to €60.94 per month, depending on your household’s income.
 The final amount payable is adjusted at the end of each year.
 Overall, there is an annual cap of €731.28 on contributions.

-Receiving social security in Belgium
+How to collect social security in Belgium?

 Everyone living and working in Belgium is entitled to social security coverage.
 However, how much you need to pay depends on whether your country of origin has a social security agreement in place with Belgium.
 Belgium has social security agreements with all European Economic Area (EEA) countries and 25 non-EEA countries.